AlexOverbeck/learnreact/README.md

 ## To use

 There is a simple server implementation included for ruby.
 They all serve static files from `public/` and handle requests to `comments.json` to fetch or add data.
-Start a server with one of the following:
+Start a server by running the following.

 ### Ruby
 ```sh